🎉 Celebrating 17+ Years of Educational Impact

 Contact Boost Education for an initial learning assessment for your child

-Boost Education offers parents free learning assessments for their children at all of our centres.
+Boost Education offers parents free learning assessments for their children at all of our tuition centres.
 Our student assessments are designed to help identify any challenges your child may have in attaining his or her best at school.
 We advise parents to contact us if they feel their child may be having difficulty in grasping what is being taught to them at school.

 Our assessments can also help to identify children with outstanding abilities and help parents find the appropriate channels to giving their child the support he or she needs.
 To book your free assessment at your nearest Boost Education centre, simply click this link and book your spot today.